Key Findings of the EC v Malta Judgment

 The message is strong and clear.
 Member State of the European Union are not allowed to offer schemes granting citizenship in return for a mere financial consideration without genuine links with the country.
 This has saved to dispel the fear of a 'race to the bottom' that would have resulted from an overzealous interpretation of a Malta win as witnessed in the industry's reaction to the Advocate General's opinion back in October 2024.
 For lawyers and tax advisors, the idea of 'substance' is not new.
 It is perfectly normal to expect its equivalent to apply to European citizenship by investment in the form of genuine links.

-The ruling signals a significant tightening of the regulatory environment for citizenship by investment in Europe.
-Future programmes must incorporate substantive residence, integration, or other genuine connection requirements to remain viable within the EU framework.
+The ruling signals a significant tightening of the regulatory environment for citizenship and residence by investment in Europe.
+Other programmes, not least programmes in place in Portugal, Greece and in the Caribbean, must incorporate substantive residence, integration, or other genuine connection requirements to remain viable within the EU framework.

 European Citizenship Law Highlights